nvaccess/nvda/projectDocs/dev/remote debugging.md

 If you prefer, you can set up the tunnel [at the command line instead](https://code.visualstudio.com/docs/editor/command-line#_create-remote-tunnel).

+* `code tunnel` to create a session tunnel.
+* `code tunnel service install` to create a background service tunnel.

-### On the debug machine
+### On the development machine

 1. Open VS Code.
 2. Open the Remote Menu (`Ctrl`+`Alt`+`O`) and choose "Connect to Tunnel...".
    * If you do not have the Remote-Tunnels extension installed, select "Tunnel" to install it.
-3. Choose the account type you used to publish the tunnel from your development machine.
+3. Choose the account type you used to publish the tunnel from your secondary machine.
    If you're not already logged in, log in when asked.
    Make sure you log in to the same account you used to publish the tunnel.
-4. Select the tunnel that you created from your development machine.
+4. Select the tunnel that you created from your secondary machine.
    VS Code will let you know when you have connected.
    * The first time you connect, this may take some time as VS Code downloads necessary components.
+   * Even if you have the required extensions installed locally, VS Code may prompt you to install them in the remote workspace.
+     If prompted, procede with the installation of the extensions.
 5. Go to the Explorer view (`Ctrl`+`Shift`+`E`), select "Open Folder" and browse to the NVDA repository on the development machine (or type its path).
-6. VS Code on your debug machine is now acting as a remote control for your development machine.
+6. VS Code on your development machine is now acting as a remote control for your secondary machine.
    Anything you do now will be carried out on your development machine.
-7. With an appropriate `launch.json` (such as that in the NVDA VS Code workspace configuration) in the development machine's `.vscode` directory in the NVDA repository, you can now run and debug NVDA.
+7. With an appropriate `launch.json` (such as that in the NVDA VS Code workspace configuration) in the secondary machine's `.vscode` directory in the NVDA repository, you can now run and debug NVDA.
-   NVDA will run on the development machine, and you can interact with the Debug view on the debug machine.
+   NVDA will run on the secondary machine, and you can interact with the Debug view on the development machine.

-If you prefer, you can also debug the remote copy of NVDA in a browser by entering the vscode.dev URL that was generated on the development machine.
+If you prefer, you can also debug the remote copy of NVDA in a browser by entering the vscode.dev URL that was generated on the secondary machine.

 ### When you're done

-When you're done, it's a good idea to disconnect from the remote tunnel on your debug machine, and close the tunnel on your development machine.
+When you're done, it's a good idea to disconnect from the remote tunnel on your development machine, and close the tunnel on your secondary machine.

-* On your debug machine, make sure you've saved any changes you have made, then open the Remote menu (`Ctrl`+`Alt`+`O`) and choose "Close Remote Connection".
+* On your development machine, make sure you've saved any changes you have made, then open the Remote menu (`Ctrl`+`Alt`+`O`) and choose "Close Remote Connection".
-* On your development machine, open the Command Palette (`Ctrl`+`Shift`+`P`) and run "Remote Tunnels: Turn off Remote Tunnel Access...".
+* On your secondary machine, open the Command Palette (`Ctrl`+`Shift`+`P`) and run "Remote Tunnels: Turn off Remote Tunnel Access...".
   Press "Yes" when prompted.
   * If you chose to create a session tunnel, closing VS Code without turning off remote tunnel access will close the tunnel until you open VS Code again.
   * If you created the tunnel as a service, the tunnel will continue to remain active in the background until you turn off remote tunnel access.
+  * If you created the tunnel at the CLI, `Ctrl`+`C` to close it.
+    If you created it as a service, run `code tunnel kill` to stop the service, or `code tunnel service uninstall` to remove it.

 ## Further reading